Trump backs out of meeting with New York Times

 There was a third tweet.
 Trump said the New York Times had "announced" that "complaints about them are at a 15 year high."

-That references a November 19 article from the newspaper's Public Editor, Liz Spayd, who said that the number of complaints coming into the public editor's office is "five times the normal level" -- the largest since September 11, 2001.
+That references a November 19 article from the newspaper's public editor, Liz Spayd, who said that the number of complaints coming into the public editor's office is "five times the normal level" -- the largest since September 11, 2001.
 She said "there is a searing level of dissatisfacton out there with many aspects of the coverage."

 Trump responded that he "can fully understand that," but he wondered why the paper would announce that complaints were up.
 The reason, simply, is that the role of the public editor is to critique the newspaper's coverage and serve as liaison between readers and the editors.